Paulmayock/the_sesh_recipes/README.md

 - To deploy, scroll down and click the deploy branch button

 - Heroku will notify you that the app was successfully deployed with a button to view the app

+ # Technologies and sites used
+- Django - Free and open-source, Python-based web framework that follows the model–template–views (MTV) architectural pattern.
+- Python - General-purpose programming language.
+- Bootstrap - Free front-end framework for faster and easier web development.
+- HTML - The standard markup language for Web pages.
+- CSS -  style sheet language used for describing the presentation of a document written in a markup language such as HTML.
+- JavaScript - lightweight interpreted  programming language with first-class functions.
+- Pixlr - AI image generator to generate images by describing what you require.
+- Github - platform and cloud-based service for software development and version control using Git.
+- Gitpod - cloud development environment to efficiently and securely develop software.
+- Heroku - platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- Liquor.com - Website dedicated to inspire those to make cocktails

+## Credits

+- Code Institute's 'Hello Django" and "I Think Therefore I Blog" walk through provided fundamentals of creating a project with Django.

+- Daisy Mcgirr and David Bowers who helped me with my project setup and ideas for a project and throughout.